Dimensional homogeneity constrained gene expression programming for discovering governing equations: Demonstration on benchmark studies

 We also test the performances of DHC-GEP on the clean dataset and the DSMC dataset sequentially.
 The results are provided in table \ref{tab2}.
 An interesting observation is that the derived equations of DHC-GEP miss two convective terms $\left( {u\frac{{\partial {\omega _z}}}{{\partial x}},v\frac{{\partial {\omega _z}}}{{\partial y}}} \right)$.
-This is caused by the unique feature of Taylor-Green vortex.
-The analytical expression of Taylor-Green vortex is
+This is caused by the unique feature of the Taylor-Green vortex.
+The analytical solution of the Taylor-Green vortex is

-where ${v_0}$ is the initial amplitude of velocity.
-Substituting (\ref{eq4}) into the convective terms $\left( {u\frac{{\partial {\omega _z}}}{{\partial x}},v\frac{{\partial {\omega _z}}}{{\partial y}}} \right)$, it is clear that the sum of convective terms is automatically zero.
+Substituting (\ref{eq4}) into the convective terms $\left( {u\frac{{\partial {\omega _z}}}{{\partial x}},v\frac{{\partial {\omega _z}}}{{\partial y}}} \right)$, it is clear that the sum of the convective terms is automatically zero.
 Therefore, the equations without convective terms are also correct for the Taylor-Green vortex.
-The superiorities of DHC-GEP in discovering the vorticity transport equation are similar to those in the previous case, so not repeated here.
+It can be considered as a specialized variant of the complete vorticity transport equation in the Taylor-Green vortex.

-To discover the complete vorticity transport equation and validate the performance of DHC-GEP on discovering nonlinear terms, we further consider a viscous flow around a cylinder at Reynolds number being 100, shown in figure \ref{fig3}(b).
+To discover the complete vorticity transport equation and validate the performance of DHC-GEP on discovering nonlinear terms, we further consider a viscous flow around a cylinder at Reynolds number being 100, as shown in figure \ref{fig3}(b).
 The dataset is the open access dataset provided by \citet{rudy2017data}, and the theoretical governing equation is